Zoran Luledzija

 See an online demo.

-Create new React project
+Create a new React project

 npm create vite@latest -- --template react

-Add React Intl dependency
+Add the React Intl dependency

 React Intl is part of Format.JS, a suite of JavaScript libraries designed for internationalization and formatting.
-This well-documented and maintained library supports ICU Message syntax, a wide range of formatting options, and is compatible with major browsers.
+This well-documented and maintained library supports the ICU Message syntax, offers a wide range of formatting options, and is compatible with major browsers.

 cd react-intl-example